Ruben94astro/Python-data-course/README.md

 the TESS and fits test.ipynb are example that i took from SDSS and Mikulski archive in the last one you will need a fit of 4gb in order to run it (i have the file),

 the TESS jupyter notebook can run it whitout problem

+NEW i upload the presentation for the wendsday if you wanna take a look and verify if is ok